How to Get a Lubricants & Petroleum Wastes Transport Business License in Dubai

 Step 6: Sign your lease agreement for office or flexi-desk space within the free zone.

-Step 7: Pay licence fees and receive your Business Licence.
+Step 7: Pay license fees and receive your Business License.

 Step 8: Open a UAE corporate bank account and apply for employee visas as required.